 - Be an active member of the Chewonki community; e.g. dish crew, Chewonki Day (whole-staff integrated work day to support program maintenance needs across campus)

-- Uphold professional and appropriate relations with semester school students in shared program spaces/resources (e.g. dining hall)
+- Uphold professional and appropriate relations with other program participants in shared program spaces/resources (e.g. dining hall)

 - Participate in general support tasks related to campus maintenance and cleaning

-- Handle and teach with TNHP lab animals that are approved for Outdoor Educator use
+- Handle and teach with Chewonki’s wildlife center animals that are approved for Outdoor Educator use

-- Serve as evening “on-call support” as needed
+- Serve as evening on-call support as scheduled

 - Current Wilderness First Responder Certification (preferred certifying bodies are Wilderness Medical Associates and Wilderness Medical Institute)

 - Bachelor’s Degree in a related field e.g. environmental education, natural sciences, recreation, etc.

 - Current Lifeguard and ACCT Certifications are appreciated.